jsk245/15-Puzzle/README.md

 ![15 Puzzle Demo](https://user-images.githubusercontent.com/93054906/163493085-198c28eb-67d3-4ef8-b914-58c692e51b18.gif)

 ## How to run:
-Clone this repository and naviagte into the folder "15 Puzzle" through the command line.
+Clone this repository and navigate into the folder "15 Puzzle" through the command line.
 Run python -m http.server and open localhost:8000 on your browser.

 ## To do:
 - Update A* heuristic.